nycdepartmentoffinance/onboarding/project_setup_python.md

   https: bcpxy.nycnet:8080
 ```

-After this is complete, run the following to activate poetry for your project in the terminal:
+After this is complete, run the following to activate a conda environment for your project in the terminal:
 ```
 conda create --name YOUR_ENV_NAME
 ```